LoganGore/Q-templates/python/basic/README.md

 Inside the **/services** folder you will see our **hello_world** folder.
 This contains all the code pertaining to that service.
 To add our second service, we will duplicate this folder and we'll call it **hello_again**.

-Next, we need to edit **docker_compose.yml** to add a new entry for our service.
+Next, we need to edit **docker_compose.yml** (found on the root) to add a **new entry** for our service.
 If you duplicate our hello_world entry, you will only need to update the names and the port, like this:

 ```
 version: "3"